- Born: 1961

 Andrew Perkins was born in Warkworth, New Zealand, 31 December, 1961.

 He attended Auckland University from 1980 till 1985, graduating with the degree of Bachelor of Music (1983) then the degree of Master of Music (Hons) 1985 majoring in Composition.
 His Composition teachers were Dr John Rimmer and Dr Douglas Mews (Senior) and visiting Fellow Lou Harrison.
 His other Masters papers were Advanced Analysis and Criticism (with Dr Fiona McAlpine), Advanced Orchestration (John Rimmer), and Fugue Writing (Douglas Mews).
-As a fully trained teacher, Andrew Perkins has taught Music in England (St Bedes School, Eastbourne), was one of the foundation staff members of ACG Senior College of New Zealand as Director of Music Studies from 1995 till 2004.
-He iwas Head of Music at Baradene College of the Sacred Heart, Auckland from 2005-2008 and is currently residing in Melbourne, Australia where he is completing his PhD music composition at the Conservatoire of Music, Melbourne University where he is also a sessional tutor and lecturer.
+As a fully trained teacher, Andrew Perkins has taught Music in England (St Bedes School, Eastbourne), and was one of the foundation staff members of ACG Senior College of New Zealand as Director of Music Studies from 1995 till 2004.
+He was Head of Music at Baradene College of the Sacred Heart, Auckland from 2005-2008.
+He currently resides in Melbourne, Australia where he completed his PhD in music composition in December 2013 at the Conservatoire of Music, Melbourne University.
+He is also a sessional lecturer and tutor at the VCA/Conservatorium of Music.

 Andrew Perkins’ compositions are highly exotic and colourful, focussing on the weaving of melodic strands similar to the concepts behind Renaissance polyphony.
 He employs non-Western scales and complex rhythmic structures.
-His recent works have utilised scalar formations that share characteristics with those of ancient cultures.Source: Andrew Perkins, May 2012
+His recent works have utilised scalar formations that share characteristics with those of ancient cultures.Source: Andrew Perkins, May 2012.
+Updated by SOUNZ, April 2017.